 In 2018, I was able to go to public meetings regularly.
 I would take notes, make suggestions based on personal and observed experiences, or learned from my educational experience.
 Instead of just complaining or highlighting problems, I highlighted potential solutions.
 I was appointed in summer of 2018 and elected in 2019.
 For the last two years, I have been the Council President.
 Over these last few years, we have become the 4th municipality in the state to have most (if not all) of the electric use of our municipal owned properties be generated by solar to save taxpayer money.
 We are the 16th municipality in Pennsylvania to pass an Anti-Corruption Resolution to call on state legislators to be accountable, responsible, and transparent.
 We have passed an LGBTQ+ resolution to advocate for equality.
 We have advocated for and gotten affordable high speed broadband speeds of up to 1 gigabit for downloads to keep our education, telehealth, and businesses sustainable and caught up to our metropolitan areas so we don’t fall behind.
 We have begun to reinvigorate our small business community so we can not only preserve jobs, but also generate jobs.
 We have started to not just govern for the people, but with the people, as it should be.

-So why I am running for State Senate?
+So why I am running for State House?
 I live in an area that has similar to the demographics of over half of the district (small rural municipality).
 I have been told many times in my life that many things weren’t possible and yet look at what we have accomplished in such a short span at the local level.
 We get told by legislators about how things aren’t possible or that solutions can be difficult.
 In these times, we need someone to advocate for the working people and push for those substantive solutions.
 The American Dream is to make the impossible happen for all of us to have a better tomorrow for our families, our friends, and our community.
 I welcome you to join us to help make that change, for a better tomorrow.